The Growing Role Of The Dentist In Sleep Disorders Medicine: Integrating The Dentist Into The Medical Treatment Team

 This course establishes the framework for enhancing collaboration between dental and medical professionals, using didactic and clinical educational methods, in the diagnosis and management of patients with sleep disorders.
 It will become clear how the dentist can play a large role in the overall health of these patients.

-The conference will offer hands-on experience to practice taking a bite record, perform an airway exam and in making a morning repositioner.
+The conference will offer hands-on experience to practice taking a bite record, performing an airway exam, and in making a morning repositioner.
 This course will provide dental professionals with a pathway for building this aspect of their dental practice while functioning within accepted medical standards.

-Course Syllabus will be provided on a USB drive, please bring your electronic device fully charged.
-You will have access to electrical outlets through out the day to recharge your device.
-Tuition includes a George Guage and USB thumb drive with course materials.
+The Course Syllabus will be provided on a USB drive, please bring your electronic device fully charged.
+You will have access to electrical outlets throughout the day to recharge your device.
+Tuition includes a George Guage and a USB thumb drive with course materials.

-• Describe the social issues associated with diagnosis and treatment of sleep disorders, and formulate an approach for dealing with such patients that includes physicians as outlined in accepted guidelines, thus raising the standard of care
+- Describe the social issues associated with diagnosis and treatment of sleep disorders, and formulate an approach for dealing with such patients that include physicians as outlined in accepted guidelines, thus raising the standard of care